-Even worse, once you take into account the unavoidable expenses outlined in the first section above which men do not have to contend with, this looks more like a $118,000 disparity, or $2,950 per year.
+It’s even worse, once you take into account the unavoidable expenses which men do not have to contend with.
+Then, it looks more like a $118,000 disparity, or $2,950 per year.

 If you also take into account the pressure to dress in a ‘feminine’ way, style one’s hair and wear makeup etc. the disparity is more like $223,000, or $5,575 per year.
-(As mentioned previously, the bulk of the above table is based on social expectations not physical differences, and not all ‘women’ adhere to these expectations, and not all ‘men’ don’t.)
+As mentioned previously, the bulk of the above table is based on social expectations not physical differences.
+Not all ‘women’ adhere to these expectations, and not all ‘men’ don’t.

 The real difference

-Using the above figures – which are awfully crude, but do illustrate a point – we can see that the average man should, theoretically, have at minimum an additional $2,950 per year to save or invest in comparison to his female coworkers due to a combination of the pay gap and sanitary spending, and potentially an additional $5,575 compared to his female coworkers that adhere to ‘norms’ surrounding feminine apparel and styling.
+Using the above figures – which are awfully crude, but do illustrate a point – we can see that the average man should, theoretically, have at minimum an additional $2,950 per year to save or invest in comparison to his female coworkers.
+This is due to a combination of the pay gap and sanitary spending.
+Potentially he could have an additional $5,575 compared to female coworkers that adhere to ‘norms’ surrounding feminine apparel and styling.

 Put another way, let’s imagine Carrie, and Abby and Bobby all work at A&B Fashion Store, which has recently been taken over by a larger company.
 All three work as salespeople, and while Carrie and Abby earn $38,400 annually, Bobby earns $40,000.

 Carrie, while having the same wage as Abby, spends more on cosmetics, hair treatments, and buying products subject to the ‘pink tax’.
-She buys more clothes than either Bobby or Abby, and visits a hairdresser and a waxing salon more often, for more expensive treatments.
+She buys more clothes than either Bobby or Abby.
+And she visits a hairdresser and a waxing salon more often, for more expensive treatments.

 Over 40 years invested at 6%, that’s a difference of over $400,000.

-Bobby, earning more than both Carrie and Abby, and not needing to buy feminine hygiene products, has $5,575 more per year to invest than Carrie.
+Bobby, earning more, and not needing to buy feminine hygiene products, has $5,575 more per year to invest than Carrie.

 Over 40 years invested at 6%, that’s a difference of almost $900,000.

 Physical necessities are something we all need to contend with.
 Some of us need medications.
-Some of us need prosthetics.
+Or prosthetics.
 Some of us need sanitary goods.
 In my opinion, these should all be considered tax-free, basic needs.

 We all need clothes.
 But none of us need “this season’s” dress that won’t even be worn for a whole season because someone’s already seen it once.
 None of us need to paint our faces.
-None of us need to tear out our body hair.
+Or to tear out our body hair.
 None of us need to change the colour of our legs with nylon.
 None of us need to glue our hair into place.
 These are all socially constructed desires.

-Given the amount any of us – biologically or physically male or female – needs to spend on the basics, I think we should consider how much we spend on those things that aren’t necessities.
+Given the amount we all need to spend on basics, we should consider how much we spend on unnecessary things.
 If there’s one thing more painful than tearing your hair out by the roots from a sensitive area, surely it’s paying almost half a million dollars to do so.

 What social expectations irritate you?
 Share your thoughts below!